In past blog posts, I praise the use of natural light in photography. But what if there is just not enough light?

 One reason why you should not use a flash when you are first starting out, is that you need to understand how important light is when you are taking pictures.
 You need to understand how to change the direction of the light and know that usually, light coming directly from the camera doesn’t work very well.
 And where does light come from when you use the built in flash on your camera?
 Directly from the camera!

 So, down to business!
-I don’t generally suggest that you use the built-in camera flash, but sometimes, you just can’t help it.
 If you are in a situation where there isn’t a lot of light, you need a flash!
-So here are two quick tips for using the built in flash:
+So here are two quick tips for using your on camera flash:

 - So, back away from your subject as much as you can.
 This will eliminate the harsh light on the face and the shadow that might appear from the flash itself.